 The Sand Point Lighthouse is located in Ludington Park in Escanaba, Michigan on Lake Michigan’s northern shore.
-As a fun fact, there is another lighthouse in lower Michigan called Sand Point Lighthouse located in Baraga, Michigan.
+As a fun fact, there is another lighthouse in lower Michigan also named Sand Point that one is located in Baraga, Michigan.

 Where is Sand Point Lighthouse Located?